fujaba/fulibScenarios/src/test/scenarios/language/inheritance/Inheritance.md

 We write Alice and Bob into people.
 We expect that name of people contains 'Alice'.

+## Methods

+We call do-work on Alice.
+Do-work answers with 'done'.

+We call do-work on Bob.
+We expect that the answer is 'done'.

+We call get-name with person Alice.
+Get-name answers with name of Alice.

+We call get-name with person Bob.
+We expect that the answer is 'Bob'.

 ## Associations

 // These examples make no sense whatsoever semantically.